esphome/esphome-docs/components/climate/pid.rst

 .. note::

-    This means you **have to set the setpoint** of the climate controller to a value the device can reach.
+    You **have to set the setpoint** of the climate controller to a value the device can reach.
 For example if the temperature of a room is to be controlled, the setpoint needs to be above the ambient temperature.
 If the ambient temperature is 20°C, the setpoint of the climate device should be set to at least ~24°C so that an oscillation can be induced.